Ryfoo/Http-Server-Using-Raw-Sockets/README.md

 A multi-threaded HTTP/1.0 server/request handler with a companion script that spawns multiple simultaneous clients — each connecting, sending a request, and receiving a response — to demonstrate the server handling real concurrent load.

-Why not HTTP/1.1, just shut up and look out how hard it's to implement for a beginner like me. you want real talk ?
+Why not HTTP/1.1, just read about it and search for how hard it's to implement for a beginner like me. you want real talk ?
-HTTP/1.1 is a modern protocol that relies on a consistent connection between two endpoint, instead of establishing a connection on each transmission (i.e, request), one connection can be used to handle different requests from the same machine.
+HTTP/1.1 is a modern protocol that relies on a consistent connection between two endpoints, instead of establishing a connection on each transmission (i.e, request), one connection can be used to handle different requests from the same machine, this will lead to reoccuring issues.

+what makes HTTP/1.1 significantly harder :
+- Detect when a request ends.
+- Decide whether to keep the connection open.
+- Handle timeouts.

 ---

 ## Important Design Decisions

-Not much decisions were taken, you might be wondering why ?
-I will tell you in a minute :
+Not much decisions were taken, you might be wondering why, I will tell you in a minute :

 - firstly and most importantly, I can't take decisions by myself.
 - Secondly, most of the implementations are strict pre-agreed-upon protocols that were designed by better engineers (than you, not me) to follow certain rules and constraints.
 However, there is one important thing to note, the server follows HTTP/1.0 rather than the modern HTTP/1.1, the key distinction was discussed earlier.